California Lemon Cars Attorneylemonlaw2021-10-02T23:36:32-07:00

 Please note that these are just a small selection of vehicles that have had issues with material defects in the past.
-Even if the vehicle you are experiencing issues with is not on this list, don’t hesitate to find out more about your potential lemon case by speaking with a defective automobile attorney today.
+Even if the vehicle you are experiencing issues with is not on this list, don’t hesitate to find out more about your potential lemon case by speaking with a skilled California lemon cars attorney today.

 Understanding Material Defects

 No matter the make, model, or year of your vehicle, it may be a lemon as long as it suffers from a “material defect.”
 What does this legal term mean?
 Very simply, it means that there is a defect with your car or truck that affects the safety, use, or value of your vehicle.
 It is also a defect that is the fault of the manufacturer – it is not a defect due to your own misuse, an accident, or natural wear and tear.
 Here are a few common examples of a material defect: